JacobEliks/Breakout-game/README.md

 # How to Play

-Move the paddle using the left and right arrow keys.
+Move the paddle using the "D" and "A" keys.
 Launch the ball by pressing the spacebar.
-Try to break all the bricks without letting the ball fall below the paddle.
+Try to break all the bricks without letting the ball fall below the paddle..
-If the ball falls below the paddle, you lose a life.
-You have three lives in total.
-The game ends when you break all the bricks or lose all your lives.
+The game ends when you break all the bricks or let the ball fall.

-# License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 # Acknowledgments